DocDoWell/DijkstrasAlgorithm/README.md

-# DijkstrasAlgorithm
+# ShortestPathAlgorithms

-An implementation of Dijkstras Algorithm in Java
+1. An implementation of Dijkstras Algorithm in Java with Priority Queue